 Safety retirees and General Tier 1 retirees are eligible for an annual COLA, not to exceed 3%.
 The COLA awarded is based on the year-over-year change (as of December) in the Bureau of Labor Statistics’ Consumer Price Index (CPI) for the Los Angeles-Long Beach-Anaheim region.
 The CPI change is rounded to the nearest half percent.
 If the rounded CPI is more than the 3% COLA maximum, the excess will be “banked” and applied to a COLA in a future year when the annual CPI change results in an increase of less than 3%.

 Service Employees International Union (SEIU) COLA

-Retired General members who were represented by SEIU (i.e., Tiers 2 and 8) will receive a flat 2% COLA on their eligible COLA service, as follows:
+Retired General members (County only) who were represented by SEIU (i.e., Tiers 2 and 8) will receive a fixed 2% COLA on their eligible COLA service, as follows:

 - For retirements prior to March 13, 2005, the SEIU COLA is based on service rendered on or after July 7, 2002.

 - For retirements on or after March 13, 2005, the SEIU COLA is based on service rendered on or after March 16, 2003.